titoBouzout/komodo-komodin-git/readme.md

 ...
 "

 Then locate the function "_buildCellProperties" and replace it with :
+NOTE: KOMODO EDIT ONLY!!
 <python>
     def _buildCellProperties(self, rowNode):
         properties = []